ptarmiganlabs/butler-docs/content/en/docs/getting started/upgrade/_index.md

 By far the most common problem when upgrading to a new Butler version (or doing a fresh install) is an incorrect config file.

+All config entries are mandatory, even if you don't use them.
+Thiis may seem a bit harsh, but this way Butler can tell you exactly what is missing in the config file.

+Butler is pretty good at figuring out what is wrong with the config file, but there may be cases where it's not obvious what is wrong.

 Thus, double check your config file, then triple check it.

-If things still aren't working you can post a question in the [Butler forums](https://github.com/ptarmiganlabs/butler/discussions/categories/q-a).
+If things still don't work you can post a question in the [Butler forums](https://github.com/ptarmiganlabs/butler/discussions/categories/q-a).

 By sharing your installation and upgrade challenges/issues you enable future improvements, which will benefit both yourself and others.